 How to find the best video titles for MAJOR views

-The best tool to create great Youtube titles is Tubebuddy.
+The best tool to create great YouTube titles is Tubebuddy.

 I use it every single time I’m researching videos and optimizing them.

-Tubebuddy is great because it tells you what titles are ranking, what people are searching for and how well that title will do compared to other similar named videos.
+Tubebuddy is great because it tells you what titles are ranking, what people are searching for and, how well that title will do compared to other similar named videos.

 Tubebuddy is free to use, however, I like unlimited keyword searches and suggestions so I have the paid version.
 It’s totally worth it and pays for itself since I’m creating better views which means more youtube absence (revenue).

-2. Create a bight video thumbnail
+2. Create a bright video thumbnail

 Create bright thumbnails that portray what the video is about AND make people want to actually click on the video.
 Videos with a little text do great and videos showing a face tend to perform higher as well.

 I highly recommend Canva to create Youtube thumbnails!
 It’s easy to do and they even have templates to follow if you’re not very design-savvy.

 Absolutely do not under any condition forget to add keywords to your video!